durdenz/react-three-fiber-ex2/README.md

 1. To stop the execution of the application, In the command window where you ran "npm start", press `ctrl-C` twice and then close the browser tab

 ## Replace the App.js file in the src folder with the App.js for the Fluid demo
+1. Download the App.js file from the src folder in this repository
-1. Use the File Explorer to delete the App.js in the example1\src folder
+2. Use the File Explorer to delete the App.js in the example1\src folder
-2. Use the File Explorer to copy the App.js that I sent you to the example1\src folder
+3. Use the File Explorer to copy the App.js that you downloaded to the example1\src folder on your local machine

 ## Run the React example1 React Application
 1. In the command window, Run the following command: